marcuscavalcanti/microservice-simulator/README.md

 microservice.httpStatusCode=NO_CONTENT, OK, ACCEPTED, CREATED, INTERNAL_SERVER_ERROR, SERVICE_UNAVAILABLE
 ```

-In **httpStatusCode** property, you have to use Spring's [HttpStatus](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/http/HttpStatus.html) enum values.
+**httpStatusCode** property, you have to use Spring's Framework [HttpStatus](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/http/HttpStatus.html) enum values.

+**latency** property is in the order of magnitude of milliseconds.

 ## Running